 Fig. 6.
-Pictorial representation of VHDL circuit description produced from Figure 4
+Pictorial representation of VHDL circuit description produced from Figure 4.

 The VHDL code for the threshold example is illustrated in schematic form in Figure 6.
 The riley6216 channel interface uses a wrapper that consists mainly of buffers and a small amount of bus control logic, and has the input and output ports shown on the left of the diagram.
 The control logic that was generated for the design is shown in the top half.
 The START block is used to generate a token after reset, while the two instances of IOPRIM are responsible for controlling the transfer of data, and the OR gate implements the loop.
-The data path is shown below the control logic; the PREG and leftmost NMUX2 1 together form the 'original pixel' NMUX2 1 implements condition the other the variable. while 'original pixel<threshold ? black pixel : white pixel'.
-GTN UC (Greater ThaN the library that was chosen to implement the Unsigned Combinational) is comparison operator.
+The data path is shown below the control logic; the PREG and leftmost NMUX2 1 together form the 'original pixel' variable. while the other NMUX2\1 implements condition 'original pixel<threshold ? black pixel : white pixel'.
+GTN UC (Greater ThaN Unsigned Combinational) is the library that was chosen to implement the comparison operator.